-Catherine supports the delivery and management of the social care regional support offer, successfully engaging key stakeholders, developing regional networks and delivering a range of workshops and training events.
+Catherine is the lead for Transition at CDC.
+She also supports the delivery and management of the social care regional support offer, engaging key stakeholders, developing regional networks and delivering a range of workshops and training events.

-Before joining CDC, Catherine was a lead on a Knowledge Transfer Partnership project between Nottinghamshire Country Council and Nottingham Trent University.
-This 30 month project involved researching and reviewing local and national policy and practice to drive improvements in service delivery.
+Before joining CDC, Catherine was the lead on a Knowledge Transfer Partnership project between Nottinghamshire Country Council and Nottingham Trent University.
+This 30 month project involved researching and reviewing local and national policy and practice to drive improvements in service delivery and cost reduction.
 The role also involved significant participation with children and young people, through Participatory Action Research (PAR).
 She is skilled in a range of research methods, service improvements and project management.

-With an MA in International Relations under her belt, Catherine holds a Chartered Management Institute (CMI) Level 5 Certificate in Management and Leadership, and a Nottingham Trent University qualification equivalent to a Postgraduate Certificate in Higher Education (PGCHE).
+With an MA in International Relations under her belt, Catherine holds a Chartered Management Institute (CMI) Level 5 Certificate in Management and Leadership, and a Postgraduate Certificate in Higher Education (PGCHE).

 Catherine’s passion lies in supporting children and young people to fulfill their potential.
 She enjoys finding and using evidence to inform policy and service changes.